 Lakeside Union School District is participating with the California School Information Services (CSIS) Program in the electronic transfer of student data for state reporting to the California Department of Education and to districts to which the student is transferring or applying for admission.
-All data maintained by the CSIS Program is in compliance with federal and state privacy and confidentiality requirements.
+All data maintained by the CSIS Program follows federal and state privacy and confidentiality requirements.
 Student information is encoded such that no personally identifiable information is retained by CSIS.